bmvc2025/bmvc2025.github.io/authors/submit-your-paper.md

 ---
 ## Camera ready copy (for accepted papers)

-Camera-ready submissions for accepted papers can be completed via OpenReview (https://openreview.net/group?id=bmva.org/BMVC/2025/Conference).
+Camera-ready submissions for accepted papers can be completed via [OpenReview](https://openreview.net/group?id=bmva.org/BMVC/2025/Conference).
 All papers will require one author to pay a registration fee.
 This will cover the costs of hosting the conference and proceedings.
 Papers for which no registered authors will be removed from the conference.
 For each accepted paper, authors should upload the following:

 * Final camera-ready paper (in PDF format)
 * Optional supplementary materials (ZIP file up to 100MB)